telespazio-tim/pytorch-CycleGAN-and-pix2pix/README.md

 ## Training

-The script train.py allows to launch the training given certains parameters.
+Please refer to the original [README](#original-readme-from-cyclegan-and-pix2pix-in-pytorch) for guidelines on testing.

-For training on an aligned dataset, meaning a dataset that contains images pairs saved as 1 images, the following options and command can be used:
+For training on an aligned dataset, such as the HR dataset available in Zenodo, the following options and command can be used:

 * Use `--dataroot` to indicate path to training dataset
 * Use `--name` to name the experiment